NALAX FAQs 08/11/2015 NALAX Frequently Asked Questions

-Typically teams practice twice per week for 90 minutes each session.
+Typically teams practice twice per week for 60 - 90 minutes each session.
 Most practices are on weekday afternoons, and some teams have Saturday morning practice.
-In the girls’ program, the entire level (for example, U11 girls) practices at the same time and place each week.
-In the boys’ program, some practices are by team only and some are group practices where multiple teams of the same level will practice together, allowing for more scrimmage opportunities and in-game tactical instruction.
-The practice schedule for both programs is determined by field availability and coaches’ availability.
-Team rosters and final practice schedules are set typically in late March.
+In the girls’ program, the entire level (for example, 3/4 girls) practices at the same time and place each week.
+In the boys’ program, most practices are group practices where multiple teams of the same level will practice together, allowing for more scrimmage opportunities and in-game tactical instruction.
+The practice schedule for both programs is determined by field availability and coaches’ availability and usually finalized with teams at the end of March (after the indoor sessions).

 Which level is appropriate for my child?

 NALAX uses a grade-based system for division of levels.
-U9 is 1st/2nd grades; U11 is 3rd/4th grades, U13 is 5th/6th grades, and U15 is 7th/8th grades.
+1/2 is 1st/2nd grades; 3/4 is 3rd/4th grades, 5/6 is 5th/6th grades, and 7/8 is 7th/8th grades.
 We also take into account an age-based system designed by US Lacrosse.
 If you have concerns or questions about which level is most appropriate for your child, please don’t hesitate to let us know (email addresses for boys’ and girls’ program directors are below).